 Some of the best-known reward cards come from issuers such as Chase and American Express.
 And many of those cards have annual fees and give you points in those banks’ reward programs.

 But if you cancel those cards before using all the points, you lose the points — unless you have another card from the same issuer that gives you points as a reward.
 The solution: Before canceling, get a no-annual-fee card from that issuer.

-For instance, if you are considering canceling a Chase Sapphire Reserve card (annual fee: $450) or a Chase Sapphire Preferred card (annual fee: $95, waived the first year), and you have Chase Ultimate Reward points remaining, you should first sign up for a Chase Freedom credit card (no annual fee).
+For instance, if you are considering canceling a Chase Sapphire Reserve card (annual fee: $450) or a Chase Sapphire Preferred Card (annual fee: $95), and you have Chase Ultimate Reward points remaining, you should first sign up for a Chase Freedom credit card (no annual fee).
 Same for American Express, which offers the no-fee Blue from American Express® card.

 3. You like cash back.

 The best travel reward cards come with annual fees, but if you prefer cash back credit cards, you have plenty of options with no annual fees.
 For instance, Citi Double Cash gives 2 percent back on purchases (1 percent cash back at purchase and then 1 percent cash back upon payment.), as does the Fidelity Rewards Visa Signature.
 Neither has an annual fee.
 If you prefer rotating bonus categories, consider no-fee cards such as the Discover it Cash Back card.